-• Paragraphs 91 to 99 of IFRS 13 (Fair value measurement): disclosure of valuation techniques and inputs used for

-· Paragraph 38 of IAS 1 (Presentation of financial statements): comparative information requirements in respect

-- 10(f): a statement of financial position at the beginning of the preceding period when an entity applies an accounting policy retrospectively or makes a retrospective restatement of items in its financial statements, or

-(d) FRS 101 exemptions applied (continued)

-- IAS 7 (Statement of cash flows) - Paragraph 30 and 31 of IAS 8 (Accounting policies, changes in accounting estimates and errors): requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective - The requirements of IAS 24 (Related Party Disclosures): disclosure of related party transactions entered into between two or more members of a group - IFRS 2 (Share based payments) - IAS 36 (Impairment of assets): paragraphs 134 and 135 - IFRS 15 (Revenue from contracts with customers): second sentence of paragraph 110, and paragraphs 113(a), 114, 115, 118, 119 (a) to (c), 120 to 127 and 129. - IFRS 16 (Leases): paragraph 52, the second sentence of paragraph 89 and paragraphs 90, 91 and 93.
+- IFRS 7 (Financial instruments: Disclosures) - Paragraphs 91 to 99 of IFRS 13 (Fair value measurement): disclosure of valuation techniques and inputs used for fair value measurement of assets and liabilities - Paragraph 38 of IAS 1 (Presentation of financial statements): comparative information requirements in respect of: - paragraph 79(a)(iv) of IAS 1 - The following paragraphs of IAS 1: - 10(d): statement of cash flows - 10(f): a statement of financial position at the beginning of the preceding period when an entity applies an accounting policy retrospectively or makes a retrospective restatement of items in its financial statements, or when it reclassifies items in its financial statements - 16: statement of compliance with all IFRS - 38A: requirement for minimum of two primary statements, including cash flow statements - 38B-D: additional comparative information - 40A-D: requirements for a third statement of financial position - 111: cash flow information - 134-136: capital management disclosures - IAS 7 (Statement of cash flows) - Paragraph 30 and 31 of IAS 8 (Accounting policies, changes in accounting estimates and errors): requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective - The requirements of IAS 24 (Related Party Disclosures): disclosure of related party transactions entered into between two or more members of a group. - IFRS 2 (Share based payments) - IAS 36 (Impairment of assets): paragraphs 134 and 135 - IFRS 15 (Revenue from contracts with customers): second sentence of paragraph 110, and paragraphs 113(a), 114, 115, 118, 119 (a) to (c), 120 to 127 and 129. - IFRS 16 (Leases): paragraph 52, the second sentence of paragraph 89 and paragraphs 90, 91 and 93.
 Paragraph 58, provided that the disclosure of details of indebtedness required by paragraph 61(c) of Schedule 1 of the Regulations is presented separately for lease liabilities and other liabilities in total.

-e.
-Other principal accounting policies
+(e) Other principal accounting policies